History of the Los Angeles Lakers: 2014–2016: Bryant's final years and retirement

 The Lakers won the rights to the seventh pick of the 2014 NBA draft with which they selected Julius Randle, a freshman power forward from the University of Kentucky.
 The Washington Wizards agreed to sell the Lakers the rights to the 46th pick of the draft for cash considerations.
 The Lakers drafted Jordan Clarkson with the 46th pick of the draft and agreed terms for a two-year deal.

 After the Lakers missed the 2014 NBA playoffs, Pau Gasol signed with the Chicago Bulls as a free agent for a three-year $22 million deal during the 2014 off-season.

 The Lakers finished their 2014–15 season with a record of 21–61, missing the playoffs, and earning the worst record in franchise history.
 The Lakers obtained the second pick of the 2015 NBA draft at the 2015 NBA Draft Lottery where they drafted Ohio State University freshman point guard D'Angelo Russell.
 They also drafted Larry Nance Jr. with the 27th pick and Anthony Brown with the 34th pick of the 2015 NBA draft.

 Early in the 2015–16 season, Bryant announced he would retire at the end of the season.
 In Bryant's final game, he gave the Lakers one more 60-point game in a 101–96 victory over the Utah Jazz.
 The Lakers were eliminated from playoff contention for the third straight season, the ninth time total since moving to Los Angeles, and a new team record for worst finish at 17–65.
-It was the first postseason drought for the Lakers to surpass two straight misses in the 1974–75 and 1975–76 seasons.
+It was the first postseason drought for the Lakers to surpass two straight misses since the 1974–75 and 1975–76 seasons.
 With 20 seasons, Bryant has spent the longest career with a single team, a distinction now held by Dallas Mavericks legend Dirk Nowitzki.